 Building the LLVM Flang Fortran compiler from source is a resource-intensive process.

-- You need a moderately powerful PC to compile Flang with > 100 GB of free space on the drive you build Flang on.
+- A moderately powerful PC is needed to compile Flang with > 100 GB of free space on the drive you build Flang on.
 Flang install is small, but Flang build process requires a lot of drive space.

 - Don’t use too much RAM with the